makersacademy/bowling-challenge/README.md

 ## Key questions

 How do I go about planning building this type of application?
 How do I break it down?
+How do I visualise it?
 How much of the logic in my jQuery could be moved back to the javascript models?